Jinster28/Jinster28.github.io/README.md

-# Jinster28.github.io
+Jinster28.github.io

-This is a page to learn web development
+This is a page to document my programming journey